Low blood pressure

 Low blood pressure occurs when blood pressure is much lower than normal.
 This means the heart, brain, and other parts of the body may not get enough blood.
 Normal blood pressure is mostly between 90/60 mmHg and 120/80 mmHg.

 The medical word for low blood pressure is hypotension.

 Blood pressure varies from one person to another.
 A drop of as little as 20 mmHg can cause problems for some people.
 There are different types and causes of low blood pressure.

 Shock is a life-threatening condition that occurs when the body is not getting enough blood flow.
 Lack of blood flow means the cells and organs do n...Read Article Now Book Mark Article

 Most heart attacks are caused by a blood clot that blocks one of the coronary arteries.
 The coronary arteries bring blood and oxygen to the heart. ...Read Article Now Book Mark Article

 Anaphylaxis is a life-threatening type of allergic reaction.Read Article Now Book Mark Article

-Orthostatic hypotension is caused by a sudden change in body position.
-This occurs most often when you shift from lying down to standing.
+Orthostatic hypotension means your blood pressure drops when you shift from lying down to standing.
 This type of low blood pressure usually lasts only a few seconds or minutes.
 If this type of low blood pressure occurs after eating, it is called postprandial orthostatic hypotension.
 This type most often affects older adults, those with high blood pressure, and people with Parkinson disease.

 Parkinson disease results from certain brain cells dying.
 These cells help control movement and coordination.
 The disease leads to shaking (tremors...Read Article Now Book Mark Article